dmbarbour/wikilon/docs/AboutABC.md

         {#secureHashOfBytecode}

-This secure hash guards against name collisions.
-Given the identifier, we can fetch the resource, validate it against the hash, then compile and load it.
-We could leverage a [distributed hashtable](https://en.wikipedia.org/wiki/Distributed_hash_table) or other content distribution model.
-We can compile this resource, and we can cache the results in case we see the identifier again.
-A good cache will greatly improve effective compression of streaming code.
-We don't need to worry about versioning or cache invalidation at this layer.
-And the secure hash also guards against cyclic dependencies.
+The secure hash serves many useful roles:

+* guards against name collisions
+* guards against cyclic dependencies
+* simplifies versioning and caching
+* simplifies download and validation

+Given the identifier, we can fetch the resource, validate against the hash, then load it in place of the token.
+The cache of resources can be cleared heuristically, but is never invalidated due to a new version.
+In general, we would download the resource from the same connection that mentioned it in the first place, but we could be told to redirect to a separate web service or content distribution network for efficient distribution of large resources.

+Semantically, ABC resources are simply inlined directly in place of the token.
+However, for performance we might compile resources into machine code or otherwise pre-process them.
+The compiled version of a resource can easily be cached together with the downloaded code.

 For specifics, I'm favoring SHA3-256 encoded using Awelon's Base16 (alphabet `bdfghjkmnpqstxyz`).
 So this encodes as in sixty-four characters in after the `#` mark.
-When obtaining resources, we should also be able to query whomever provided the resource ID to either obtain it directly or learn where to obtain it.
+When obtaining resources, we should generally be able to query whomever provided the resource ID to either obtain it directly or learn where we can download the resource.

-#### Staged Compilation of Resources

-Each ABC resource will follow the structure of [AO definitions](AboutAO.md).
-That is, rather than *directly inlining* resource bytecode, our resources can be evaluated into two parts: a value and a compiler for it.
-The type of a complete resource will be the same as the type of an AO definition: `∃v.∀e.(e→([v→[a→b]]*(v*e))`.
-We'll compile a resource by applying the compiler function `[v→[a→b]]` to the value `v` to produce the `[a→b]` function, which is the meaning of the resource.
-This `[a→b]` function may be further compiled into machine code or module by a runtime.

-Matching AO's definition structure has many benefits.
-Most importantly, this enables annotations to be applied at compile-time, e.g. to indicate that large values should use an optimized representation (e.g. matrix or vector) or be hibernated to cold store, that certain functions should be parallelized or compiled for GPGPU.
-Explicit staging is a lot more reliable and predictable than depending on implicit partial evaluation, and can provide macro-like compression.
-The shared structure can help unify development and debugging tools, e.g. developers can view and manipulate [embedded objects](ExtensibleSyntax.md) or (with sufficient metadata) even a [command language view](CommandLine.md).

-The primary differences between the ABC resource model and AO definitions: ABC resources are identified by `{#secureHash}` in a global space, whereas AO uses human-meaningful `{%word}` tokens bound locally to an implicit dictionary.
-Also, AO definitions are typically restricted to a friendly, portable, purely functional subset of ABC (by limiting tokens and texts); ABC resources are not restricted.

-*Note:* In AO development contexts, the potential for *incomplete* definitions is of some interest.
-We depend on `e` to provide some values.
-Incomplete definitions don't translate well to ABC resources because we don't have the implicit identity associated with words.
-But we could prefix incomplete definitions with an annotation such as `{&@word}` to distinguish different `e` holes.

 *Aside:* Paul Chiusano is doing related work with Unison involving [editing resources named by hashes](http://unisonweb.org/2015-06-12/editing.html#post-start).
 While I've not elected to go this route with AO dictionaries, the techniques he develops seem readily applicable to ABC resources.

 #### Sensitive Resources over Untrusted Distribution Networks

 Use of a secure hash guards the client against certain abuses.
 It doesn't matter from where a client downloads a resource because its secure hash is validated.
-However, if the *provider* of the resource wishes to use an untrusted content distribution network, it's a problem if the data be presented in plain text or bytecode.
+However, if the *provider* of a sensitive resource wishes to use an *untrusted* content distribution network, it's a problem that the resource be presented in plain text or bytecode.

-So we'll leverage cryptographic sealing.

-The bulk of a sensitive resource is encrypted and provided over the untrusted network.
-Trusted servers hold onto much smaller resources that contain the unsealers.
-Servers can thus provide bulky data over untrusted distribution networks while restricting who can see the content to just the clients.
+Fortunately, we already have a solution for this: cryptographic value sealing.
+A resource can provide a sealed value, which is unsealed by another resource.
+The bulky sealed data is then distributed via the untrusted network.
+Trusted servers hold onto much smaller resources that include the unsealers.

-*Aside:* Originally, I was building a secure distribution concept directly into the basic resource identifier.
-However, separating the two concerns is much simpler, and the cost (downloading an additional resource) is tolerable.

 #### Specialization: Value Linking

-It might be useful to optimize for cases where the generated `[a→b]` meaning function itself the type `[∀a.a→(value*a)]`, i.e. simply exporting a large value.
-Specializing this case would usefully permit lazy or parallel loading of values and interning of large values.
-We might additionally include a little information about substructural attributes (affine, relevant, linear) that would constrain generic data plumbing:
+It seems useful to optimize for cases where the resource is of type `[∀e.e→(value*e)]`, i.e. simply exporting a large value.
+Specializing this case simplifies lazy or parallel loading and processing of large values.
+We might additionally include a little information about substructural attributes (affine, relevant, linear) that constrain generic data plumbing:

         {#secureResourceIdentifier'kf}